Stranded Rohingya pulled to shore by sympathetic Indonesians

 Indonesia and neighbouring Malaysia are favoured destinations for Muslim Rohingya fleeing persecution and violence in mostly Buddhist Myanmar, with thousands trying a perilous escape via smugglers across the sea every year.

-Muslim-majority Indonesia has previously allowed Rohingya refugees to land and allowed many to stay.
+Muslim-majority Indonesia has previously let Rohingya refugees land and allowed many to stay.

-But their plight has been compounded in recent months as officials have turned them away over concern they could be harbouring the deadly coronavirus.
+But their plight has been compounded in recent months as officials have turned them away over concerns that they could be harbouring the deadly coronavirus.

 Around a million Rohingya live in squalid refugee camps in Bangladesh, where human traffickers also run lucrative operations promising to find them sanctuary abroad.

-On Wednesday, a coastguard official in Malaysia said dozens of Rohingya were believed to have died during a four-month boat journey to that Muslim-majority nation.
+On Wednesday, a coast guard official in Malaysia said dozens of Rohingya were believed to have died during a four-month boat journey to the country.

 "Some of them died at sea.
 They were thrown overboard," Malaysian Maritime Enforcement Agency director Mohd Zubil Mat Som told reporters, without specifying the exact number.